ScrachStack/RedTrainer/README.md

 ## Contributing

 RedTrainer is an open-source project and welcomes contributions from the community.
-If you have ideas for new features, bug fixes, or improvements, feel free to submit a pull request.
+If you have ideas for new features, bug fixes, or improvements, Fork than feel free to submit a pull request.
 Together, we can make RedTrainer even better.

 ## Support